Microsoft Enterprise Library: Application Blocks

 Each application block addresses a specific cross-cutting concern and provides highly configurable features, which results in higher developer productivity.
 The Application Blocks in Enterprise Library are designed to be as agnostic as possible to the application architecture, for example the Logging Application Block may be used equally in a web, smart client or service-oriented application.

-Microsoft have produced a number of other deliverables that leverage Enterprise Library Application Blocks, including the Web Service Software Factory and Smart Client Software Factory.
+Microsoft has produced a number of other deliverables that leverage Enterprise Library Application Blocks, including the Web Service Software Factory and Smart Client Software Factory.

 Utilities

 In addition to the Application Blocks, the standard Microsoft distribution of the Enterprise Library includes: